jverkoey/windfish/lib/README.md

 .call(.z, .imm16)
 ```

+### Defining the instruction set

-These specifications can be used to create an instruction table where each index maps to the binary value of a corresponding instruction specification:
+Instruction specifications can be used to create an instruction table where each index maps to the binary value of a corresponding instruction specification:

 ```swift
 static let table: [Instruction.Spec] = [